Ray et al. v. Himes et al.

 Ohio’s refusal to provide transgender individuals with birth certificates that accurately reflect their gender violates the Equal Protection Clause of the Fourteenth Amendment, their rights of privacy and personal autonomy established by the Due Process Clause, and their First Amendment right to refrain from speaking by compelling them to disclose their transgender status and to identify with a gender that misrepresents who they are.

-On March 29, 2018, we filed a complaint in the U.S. District Court for the Southern District of Ohio, along with a Motion to Proceed Anonymously for one of our Plaintiffs.
+On March 29, 2018, we filed a complaint in the U.S. District Court for the Southern District of Ohio.
 Plaintiffs are four transgender people born in Ohio who have suffered harm as a result of their incorrect birth certificates: Stacie Ray, Basil Argento, Ashley Breda, and Jane Doe.
 Defendants are Ohio Department of Health’s director Lance Himes and the Office of Vital Statistics’ chief and state registrar.
-On April 5 the Court granted our Motion to Proceed Anonymously and a protective order guarding Jane Doe’s identity from public access.
 On May 22 Defendants filed a Stipulated Notice of Extension of Time to respond to our complaint.
-On June 15 Defendants filed a Notice that Calfee, Hunter, & Griswold would represent them instead of the Ohio Attorney General’s Office and, as such, filed another Unopposed Motion for Extension of Time to respond to the complaint.

-The parties held the 26(f) conference on June 25 and filed our Rule 26(f) Report on July 9.
-The initial pretrial conference occurred on July 18.
+The parties held their 26(f) conference on June 25 and filed the Rule 26(f) Report on July 9.
+The initial pretrial conference with the court occurred on July 18.